School segregation in the United States

+U.S. states, primarily in the Southern United States, although segregation could also occur in informal systems or through social expectations and norms in other areas of the country.
+Segregation laws were met with resistance by Civil Rights activists and began to be challenged in the 1930s in cases that eventually reached the U.S. Supreme Court.

-Segregation in schools has a long history in the United States and American schools are more racially segregated now than in the late 1960s, when segregation laws were finally dismantled.
-Segregation continued longstanding exclusionary policies in much of the South (where many African Americans lived) after the Civil War, and segregation was codified with Jim Crow laws.
+Segregation continued longstanding exclusionary policies in much of the Southern United States (where most African Americans lived) after the Civil War.
+Jim Crow laws codified segregation.
 These laws were influenced by the history of slavery and discrimination in the US.
 Secondary schools for African Americans in the South were called training schools instead of high schools in order to appease racist whites and focused on vocational education.
+School integration in the United States took place at different times in different areas and often met resistance.
 After the ruling of Brown v.
-Board of Education, which banned segregated school laws, school segregation took de facto form.
+Board of Education in 1954, which invalidated segregated-schooling laws, school segregation took de facto form.
 School segregation declined rapidly during the late 1960s and early 1970s as the government became strict on schools' plans to combat segregation more effectively as a result of Green v.
 County School Board of New Kent County.
-However, voluntary segregation appears to have increased since 1990 based on decreases in the amount of interactions between black and white students, also known as the black-white exposure index, and the resegregation of blacks in public schools.
+Voluntary segregation by income appears to have increased since 1990.

+Racial segregation has either increased or stayed constant since 1990, depending on which definition of segregation is used.
+In general, definitions based on the amount of interaction between black and white students (exposure definitions) show increased racial segregation, while definitions based on the proportion of black and white students in different schools (unevenness definitions) show racial segregation remaining approximately constant.
 Residential segregation in the United States and school choice, both historically and currently, have had a considerable effect on school segregation.
-Not only does the current segregation of neighborhoods and schools in the US affect social issues and practices, but it is considered by some to be a factor in the achievement gap between Black and white students.
+Not only does the current segregation of neighborhoods and schools in the US affect social issues and practices, but it is considered by some to be a factor in the achievement gap between black and white students.
 Some authors such as Jerry Roziek and Ta-Nehisi Coates highlight the importance of tackling the root concept of racism instead of desegregation efforts that arise as a result of the end of de jure segregation.
 Along with educational and social outcomes, the average income and occupational aspirations of minority households that are products of segregated schooling have worse outcomes than the products of desegregated schooling.

+More than half of students in the United States attend school districts with high concentrations of people (over 75%) of their own ethnicity and about 40% of black students attend schools where 90%-100% of students are non-white.
+Blacks, "Mongolians" (Chinese), Japanese, Latino, and Native American students were segregated in California.
 Native American children faced separation from their families and forced assimilation programs at boarding schools.
 But there were also cases where Native Americans successfully challenged school segregation and won access to public schools.